 Common Health Conditions in Men

-As the most common sex issue reported by men, erectile dysfunction (ED) affects about 30 million men.
-Although the prevalence of ED increases with age, approximately 40% of men are affected around age 40, according to the Massachusetts Male Aging Study.
+As the most common sexual issue reported by men, erectile dysfunction (ED) affects about 30 million men.
+Although the prevalence of ED increases with age, approximately 40% of men are affected by around age 40, according to the Massachusetts Male Aging Study.